All maps archive

 The Music Disc Maker replaces the audio behind one of the 22 existing discs, so the original song is gone while the pack is active.
 This builder adds an entirely new disc and song through the jukebox_song registry, leaving every vanilla disc untouched.
 Use the maker to swap a disc, use this to add one.

-Exactly four fields: sound_event (the resource id of the sound to play, like mypack:music_disc.my_song), description (a text component shown in the disc tooltip), length_in_seconds (how long the track plays so the disc stops on time), and comparator_output (0 to 15, the redstone signal a comparator reads from the jukebox).
+Exactly four fields: sound_event (for a custom sound this is an inline object like {"sound_id": "mypack:music_disc.my_song"}, since a plain string only works for sounds already registered by the game), description (a text component shown in the disc tooltip), length_in_seconds (how long the track plays so the disc stops on time), and comparator_output (0 to 15, the redstone signal a comparator reads from the jukebox).

 Inside the resource pack at assets/<namespace>/sounds/music_disc.<name>.ogg, and the resource pack's sounds.json maps the sound event music_disc.<name> to that file.
 The tool writes both for you and drops your audio in the right place, so you just copy the resourcepack folder into your resourcepacks folder and enable it.